-1. Introduction
+1 Introduction

-This article provides a preview of the legal issues concerning the principle of free, prior and informed consent ('FPIC') in the One Belt, One Road ('OBOR') initiative in the context of transnational investment law and arbitration ('TILA') and is divided into four substantive sections.
-Section I sets the stage for the articulation and operationalisation of the right to FPIC and the related right to consultation by highlighting the importance of local participation.
-Section II surveys different sources of international law to scope the right to FPIC.
-Section III analyses the corresponding obligations of the States hosting OBOR projects.
-Section IV analyses the corresponding obligations of investors investing in OBOR projects.
+This chapter provides a preview of the legal issues concerning the principle of free, prior and informed consent ('FPIC') in the One Belt, One Road ('OBOR') initiative in the context of transnational investment law and arbitration ('TILA') and is divided into four substantive sections.
+Section 2 sets the stage for the articulation and operationalization of the right to FPIC and the related right to consultation by highlighting the importance of local participation.
+Section 3 surveys different sources of international law to scope the right to FPIC.
+Section 4 analyzes the corresponding obligations of the States hosting OBOR projects.
+Section 5 analyzes the corresponding obligations of investors participating in OBOR projects.

-2. Interface of Transnational Investment Law and Arbitration with Local Participation in Foreign Investment Projects: FPIC as a Potential Game Changer
+Interface of Transnational Investment Law and Arbitration with Local Participation in Foreign Investment Projects: FPIC as a Potential Game Changer

 Up until now, the issue of fair and equitable decision-making with distributive implications between communities within countries hosting foreign investments, including the decision on whether a target resource should be exploited at all, does not feature prominently in the practice of TILA.
 The issue is, however, crucial for local communities affected by the foreign investment hosted by their State ('host State').
-Opposition from local stakeholders to greenfield foreign investment projects and the resulting conflicts have caused major concern for host
+Opposition from local stakeholders to greenfield foreign investment projects and the resulting conflicts have caused major concern for host States, foreign investors and financiers in recent years.1 With OBOR's routes crossing over politically fragile countries, the potential impact of OBOR investment projects on the rights of the local communities, including indigenous population, and the adverse reaction this might generate towards these projects could have serious financial, social and geo-political implications.